 - Loss of appetite

 The last two of these symptoms are important, as nutrition plays a big role in patients fighting pancreatic cancer.
-Treatments, surgery, and the disease itself can alter the body’s ability to absorb nutrients.
+Treatments (view this post here to know how does led light whiten teeth and how long does its shine gets maintained), surgery, and the disease itself can alter the body’s ability to absorb nutrients.

 The pancreas serves as a vital human organ, and contains exocrine cells, which make up glands and ducts, that produce pancreatic enzymes.
 These enzymes break down food, and aid digestion.
 The pancreas also regulate blood sugar through endocrine cells, which produce the hormones insulin and glucagon in the blood.